ansible/ansible-rulebook/docs/rules.rst

 | When using the assignment operator the attribute names should have the
 | **events.** or **facts.** prefix.
 In the above example we are saving the
 | matching events per condition as events.first, events.second and events.third.
-| In the third condition we are using the saved event in events.first to do
+| In the third condition we are accessing the saved event in events.first to do
-| a comparison.
+| a comparison. **events** and **facts** have rule scope and are not available
+| outside of the rule.
+They can be used in assignments and accessing the saved
+| values in a condition or in action.

 Multiple condition with default assignments
 -------------------------------------------